WSParker/pyPackageEx/lib/PackagingAPythonProject.md

 ```
 `find_packages()` looks for `__init__.py` files.
 Make sure `name` matches the name of the package, and `url` matches the url of the repository (particularly if publishing to PyPI).

-Running `python setup.py develop` creates a link from your package library to the source code of the package.
+Running `python setup.py develop` creates a link from your Python package library to the source code of the package.
 Any changes to the source code are reflected immediately.

-Conversely, if you're not planning on editing your package further, you can let `pip` - a package manager - install the package.
+Conversely, if you're not planning to edit your package further, you can let `pip` - a package manager - install the package (see the [README](../README.md)).
 This copies the source code directly into your package library, so changes to the original are not reflected unless you reinstall.
 However, using `pip` has some advantages such as automatically installing dependencies, and keeping track of metadata to let you upgrade easily.
 More advantages of using `pip` [here](http://naoko.github.io/your-project-install-pip-setup/) and [here](https://stackoverflow.com/questions/15724093/difference-between-python-setup-py-install-and-pip-install).

 #### `.gitignore`
 This tells git what to ignore when you upload your project; typically, generated files such as `__pycache__` go in the `.gitignore`.
 For more see [the documentation](https://git-scm.com/docs/gitignore).